 Are you looking for an easy gift your kids can make for Mother’s Day?
 One that doesn’t require tons of prep work but every mom will adore and cherish forever?
 Then you’re in the right place!
-This is a Mother’s Day thumbprint keepsake is always a huge hit in my own classroom.
+This Mother’s Day thumbprint keepsake is always a huge hit in my own classroom.

 Mother’s Day Keepsake Kids Can Make

-After years of making Mother’s Day gifts with kids in the classroom I have learned that what parents appreciate and like the most are keepsake gifts that incorporate any or all of the following: their child’s picture, and their child’s handprints or fingerprint art projects.
+After years of making Mother’s Day gifts with kids in my own classroom I have learned what parents appreciate and like the most.
+Parents love keepsake gifts that incorporate any or all of the following: their child’s picture, and their child’s hand prints or fingerprint art projects.

-Keep reading to learn how to make this super easy kids craft that you can use for Mother’s Day or any special occasion.
-This is an easy keepsake kids can make and the parents will love!
+Keep reading to learn how you can make this super easy kids craft for Mother’s Day, or any special occasion.
+This is an easy keepsake kids can make and parents will love!

 Mother’s Day Thumbprint Keepsake Supplies

-Here are the supplies you need to make this thumbprint keepsake craft for kids:
+Here are the supplies you’ll need to make this thumbprint keepsake craft with your own kids:

-- 1 pot or cup per child (whatever your budget allows)
+- 1 small flower pot or cup per child (whichever your budget allows)

 - Photo of each child